 We discuss about how information systems are historically handled, and why time series databases will play a critical role for data in the near future.

-To address data processing needs of the world of sensors and Internet of things, SenX has developed Warp 10™ and WarpScript™, a suite of softwares based on data models known as “Time Series” and “Geo Time Series™”.
+To address the data processing needs of the world of sensors and the Internet of things, SenX has developed Warp 10 and WarpScript, a suite of software based on data models known as Time Series and Geo Time Series.
 In this article, we dive into the historical reasons why the industry is shifting toward time series models.

 Diversity of data types and their processing

 Within companies, data is generally managed in large "relational" databases, also known as structured or SQL databases.
 Derived from business applications, they are structured with strong functional dominance.
 Formats and semantics within these databases are specific to each sector according to its needs.
 Mostly, every company uses relational databases, which are managed by their IT department (or an external company).

 Until the mid-2000s, the question of changing the data model did not arise.
 Any new project would naturally fit in an existing mold.

 The growth of messaging and social media has changed the situation.
 Soon, the volumes of data (texts, sounds, images, videos) became considerable while avoiding the constraints of business applications.
 With this in mind, the major players on the Internet (mainly Google and Facebook) had to imagine other database structures: NoSQL databases.

 The rise of sensors, and more generally of the Internet of Things, has created other constraints.
 They generate volumes of data with a very variable frequency in each case.
 We are able to process data that can be transmitted thousands of times per second.

 But we also need to cope with numerous sensors which emit flows in parallel with different characteristics.
 In addition to a massive data processing capacity, it is necessary to analyze the considerable flows of raw information to be able to derive value.